TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * Fix: units with higher level than factory's one can no longer be seen in shop;
 * Small fix of initial amount of players' energy.

-v0.13.6 - 29.09.2023

-* More changes in building upgrade AI;
-* Some fixes in unit selection AI.

 <p align="center">